-Beth Driscoll joined the Publishing and Communications program at the University of Melbourne in 2013.
+Beth Driscoll lectures in both the Publishing and Communications and Arts and Cultural Management programs at the University of Melbourne.
+Her research investigates contemporary cultures of reading, publishing and writing.
 Her monograph, "The New Literary Middlebrow: Tastemakers and Reading in the Twenty-First Century" (Palgrave Macmillan), was published in 2014 and is based on her doctoral research into contemporary forms of middlebrow literary culture including Oprah's Book Club, the Man Booker Prize and literary festivals.
-Beth's research investigates contemporary cultures of reading, publishing and writing and is organised into four strands: middlebrow and popular fiction; digital literary culture; festivals and book events; and publishing practices.

-Her current ARC Discovery Project is "Genre Worlds: Australian Popular Fiction in the Twenty-First Century" (with Dr Kim Wilkins and Prof David Carter, UQ, and Dr Lisa Fletcher, UTas).
-This project runs from 2016 to 2018 and will offer the first systematic examination of 21st-century Australian popular fiction, the most significant growth area in Australian trade publishing since the turn of the century.
+Beth is a Chief Investigator on two ARC Discovery Projects.
+"Genre Worlds: Australian Popular Fiction in the Twenty-First Century" (with Dr Kim Wilkins and Prof David Carter, UQ, and Dr Lisa Fletcher, UTas) runs from 2016 to 2018 and will offer the first systematic examination of 21st-century Australian popular fiction, the most significant growth area in Australian trade publishing since the turn of the century.
 Its three areas of investigation are: the publishing of Australian popular fiction; the interrelationships between Australian popular fiction and Australian genre communities; and the textual distinctiveness of Australian popular novels in relation to genre.
 Research will centre on thirty novels across three genres, building a comprehensive picture of the practices and processes of Australian popular fiction through detailed examination of trade data, close reading of texts, and interviews with industry figures.

 Association for the Study of Australian Literature.

 Society for the History of Authorship, Readership and Publishing.